 Performing supplier Reasonable Country of Origin Inquiries (RCOIs) and smelter RCOIs, and performing subsequent due diligence on smelters regarding their Conflict Free status, is a daunting task.
 Copious amounts of errors in supplier Conflict Minerals Reporting Templates (CMRTs) makes cleansing these CMRTs and identifying valid smelters a laborious task.
 The required research regarding smelters in the DRC and surrounding countries, and performing due diligence on these smelters is also extremely challenging.

 If your company, whether an issuer or an upstream supplier, is still struggling with managing supply chain transparency issues, like Dodd-Frank, let us know how GCG can help.
 Our successful implementation and management of Conflict Minerals over the past three years, for both issuers and suppliers alike, can help you manage your suppliers, conduct supplier and smelter RCOIs, perform required due diligence steps, and prepare form SD and the CMR for the SEC.
-We can also help you prepare for the pending Conflict Minerals law in the EU - that's right- it's coming.
+We can also help you prepare for the pending Conflict Minerals law in the EU that will come into effect January 1st, 2021.

 What it is: The Dodd-Frank Wall Street Reform and Consumer Protection Act, signed in to law on July 21, 2010, contains Section 1502 which refers to the use of Conflict Minerals in the Democratic Republic of the Congo (DRC).
 In short, this section is being referred to as the Conflict Minerals Law.